apache/trafficcontrol/docs/source/admin/ansible-labs/ansible_labs.rst

 Sample Driver Playbooks
 -----------------------

-There are a few sample playbooks located at ``infrastructure/ansible``.
+There are a few sample playbooks located at :atc-file:`infrastructure/ansible/`.
+As an implementor develops their implementation specific driver playbooks they should go here.

-* ``steady-state.yml`` is an example of a playbook that can deal with generating SSL certificates and distributing them across a lab as well as dynamically generating a secondary inventory file with additional data.
+* :atc-file:`infrastructure/ansible/steady-state.yml` is an example of a playbook that can deal with generating SSL certificates and distributing them across a lab as well as dynamically generating a secondary inventory file with additional data.
-* ``sample.driver.playbook.yml`` shows a general skeleton to leverage when building out your implementation's driver playbooks around the generic core roles.
+* :atc-file:`infrastructure/ansible/sample.driver.playbook.yml` shows a general skeleton to leverage when building out your implementation's driver playbooks around the generic core roles.
-* ``influxdb_relay.yml`` shows a more advanced example of a driver playbook that involves querying Traffic Ops for supplementary information in a secondary play.
+* :atc-file:`infrastructure/ansible/influxdb_relay.yml` shows a more advanced example of a driver playbook that involves querying Traffic Ops for supplementary information in a secondary play.
-* ``test.urls.yml`` is just a simple playbook to query a known asset list on all delivery service urls to ensure a basic 200 http response for every asset and url.
+* :atc-file:`infrastructure/ansible/test.urls.yml` is just a simple playbook to query a known asset list on all delivery service urls to ensure a basic 200 http response for every asset and url.

 The Lab directory
 -----------------

-A simple scaffold for a lab directory is included at ``infrastructure/ansible/sample.lab``.
+A simple scaffold for a lab directory is included at :atc-file:`infrastructure/ansible/sample.lab`.
+This directory should encapsulate all pieces that make one environment unique from another.
+Ideally making new environments is as simple as copy-paste this directory and tweak the variables desired inside.

-* The ``ansible`` subdirectory should be used to hold variables specific to a particular lab in either ``vars.yml`` or an encrypted Ansible ``vault``
+* The :atc-file:`infrastructure/ansible/sample.lab/ansible` subdirectory should be used to hold variables specific to a particular lab in either ``vars.yml`` or an encrypted Ansible ``vault``
-* The ``inventory`` directory is where it's recommended for your provisioning layer to drop a valid Ansible inventory file describing what was allocated.
+* The :atc-file:`infrastructure/ansible/sample.lab/inventory` directory is where it's recommended for your provisioning layer to drop a valid Ansible inventory file describing what was allocated.
 When using Ansible, it's important to point the inventory source to this directory so that it will merge all available inventory files together for you.
-* The ``out/ssl`` directory is generated with the first run of the lab and holds your local copy of the lab SSL data
+* The :atc-file:`infrastructure/ansible/sample.lab/out/ssl` directory is generated with the first run of the lab and holds your local copy of the lab SSL data.
+The out directory is also handy for holding temporary data from the provisioning or steady-state layers to help triage failures.
 * The docker and docker-compose related files are present as an optional wrapper for Linux hosts (doesn't work on OSX) around all the lab plumbing dependencies for Ansible.
-This is particularly handy for automated systems who perform regular redeployments.
+This is particularly handy for automated systems who perform regular redeployments such as in a CI/CD tool.
-* ``manual.run.sh`` is a scaffold for the entrypoint for performing a lab rebuild from your local system.
+* :atc-file:`infrastructure/ansible/sample.lab/manual.run.sh` is a scaffold for the entrypoint for performing a lab rebuild from your local system.

 Gilt
 """"